xblader/LightWorkFlow/README.md

 2) You need to test your workflow using unit tests.
 WF is so dependent on infrastructure, that does this task really painful.

-3) There's no infrastructure to use WF.
+3) There's no infrastructure to use WF in your company.
 It happens, you can believe.

+4) You don't want to see that ugly XML built by WF design tool.
+Instead, you'd rather a json file.
+(That's a good reason)

 What's LightWorkFlow?